lilygoose89/dsh-chiangmai/_pages/getlinks.md

 ### Costs
 #### Upfront Costs:
 * ฿35,000 onboarding fee (approx. US$1140)
-* +฿50,000 _if_ changing from Business, Education or Volunteer Visa
 * Deposit of ฿15,000 held for 1 year (approx. US$490)

 #### Recurring Costs: